 Furthermore, these filing deadlines help prevent the threat of indefinite legal liability, allowing individuals and businesses to plan and conduct their affairs without the constant fear of potential lawsuits arising from past events.

 When Does the Clock Start Ticking for a Statute of Limitation?

-In a wrongful death lawsuit, the clock usually starts ticking when the person dies.
+In a wrongful death lawsuit, the clock usually starts ticking when the deceased person dies.
 However, in some cases, the wrongful nature of death is not obvious.
-For example, if a person dies after suffering injuries in a head-on collision, it is obvious that the crash was the reason for their demise.
+For example, if a person dies after suffering injuries in a head-on collision, it is generally obvious that the crash was the reason for their demise.

-Morris Law Firm in South Carolina
+Morris Law Accident Injury Lawyers in South Carolina